cirosantilli/cpp-cheat/scons/multi-source/README.md

 # Multi source

-Use multiple C sources to build one target:
+Use multiple C sources to build one target.

-    scons
-    ./main.out
+If you modify [`lib.h`](lib.h), you can observe that it does trigger rebuilds, nice!